We believe in life without cancer.

 - For a Positive result, it may mean notifying family members of the need to have testing completed and providing them forms to receive possible free testing.
 A positive result will include a numerical value of your lifetime cancer risk for various types of cancers so that you can be referred to high risk screening, surgical oncology, or lifestyle medicine.

-- For VUS or Negative results, patients are also assessed for their personalized screening needs based on their lifetime risk score as well as utilizing the evidence-based models that looks at more than just genetic risk.
+- For VUS or Negative results, patients are also assessed for their personalized screening needs based on their lifetime risk score as well as utilizing the evidence-based models that look at more than just genetic risk.

 Treatments & Technologies